jounile/comparator/README.md

 Creates a visual diff of two input images.

 Usage:

 You can extract all Layer Compositions from PSD to PNG files by going to File -> Extract PSD.

-It will create a folder that you can rename if you want to put a certain version number in the dropdowns.
+This creates a folder that you can rename if you want to put a certain version number in the dropdowns.

 Comparison by quickly changing between the input images is possible also with the arrow left/right shortcut keys.

 Example directory contains two directories (versions) of demo images.

 Dependencies: